Prescriptions & Pharmacy

 What Can You Eat While Taking Coumadin (Warfarin)?

-If you are on a blood thinner like Coumadin (warfarin), you should be mindful of what foods you eat because they may interact with your medication.
+Are you on a blood thinner like Coumadin (warfarin)?
+If so, you should be mindful of what foods you eat, as certain foods may interact with your medication.
 In particular, you should strive for a consistent daily vitamin K intake when you're on Coumadin.

 If you are trying to taper off Zoloft, or if you quit cold turkey and are experiencing side effects or withdrawal symptoms, you are not alone.
 Getting off Zoloft is not always easy.